 A Project Governance Group was formed to provide strategic oversight, review draft materials and ensure the Occupation and Skills Map reflects current practices and future needs.
 The group includes representatives from industry, unions, training providers and policy bodies.

-A National Data Collection and Consultation Strategy has also been produced describing the mechanisms for collecting stakeholder input.
+A National Data Collection and Consultation Strategy was produced describing the mechanisms for collecting stakeholder input.
 The aim is to create a strong feedback loop so that the occupation and skills map is evidence-based and aligned with industry priorities.

 The draft National Data Collection and Consultation Strategy outlines project activities for January to May 2026, including: